deadlysyn/resume/README.md

 ### Objective

 My primary objective in life is to have an impact... on my team, my community, and the world.
-Accomplishing that by delivering software and infrastructure solutions to real-world challenges while developing and using free and open-source software is my dream.
+Accomplishing that by delivering software and infrastructure solutions to real-world challenges while developing and using Free and Open Source Software is my dream.

 ### About Me